Elisabeth Bronfen

 Elisabeth Bronfen (born 23 April 1958 in Munich) is a Swiss/German/American literary and cultural critic and academic.
-She is a professor and chairholder for English literature at the University of Zurich as well as a global distinguished professor at New York University.
+She is a professor emerita and former chairholder for English literature at the University of Zurich as well as a global distinguished professor at New York University.
 Her research interests include 19th- and 20th-century American and British literature, gender studies, psychoanalysis as well as the intersection and interaction between different cultural media.

 Academic career

 Elisabeth Bronfen studied German, English and Comparative literature at Radcliffe College and Harvard.
-From 1985 until 1992, she worked as an assistant at the Ludwig Maximilian University of Munich and wrote her doctorate on Dorothy Richardson's Pilgrimage novels.
-Bronfen has held a chair at the University of Zurich since 1993, where she wrote her habilitation Over Her Dead Body (1992).
+From 1985 until 1992, she worked as an assistant at the Ludwig Maximilian University of Munich and wrote her doctorate on Dorothy Richardson's Pilgrimage novels as well as her habilitation Over Her Dead Body (1992).
+Bronfen held a chair at the University of Zurich from 1993 to 2023.

 Works

 In Over Her Dead Body (1992), Bronfen presents death as a fundamental deficit that is often negotiated over female bodies (be they dead or alive) in Western societies, citing Wuthering Heights, Frankenstein, and Vertigo.
 The literary and/or visual representation of death can therefore be read as a symptom of western culture, in which the female body epitomizes the Other whose death is imagined culturally.

 In The Knotted Subject (1998), Bronfen relates the "elusive, protean, and enigmatic psychosomatic disorder" of hysteria to cultural works by Ann Raddcliffe, Anne Sexton, Alfred Hitchcock, David Cronenberg, and Cindy Sherman.
 In her analysis, the human navel serves as a metaphor for both connection and detachment that is linked to the eponymous knotted subject of the hysteric because it too stems from a knot.

 Home in Hollywood (1999/2004) is an analysis of the portrayal of psychological processes in film classics such as Rebecca, The Wizard of Oz, and The Searchers.
 In particular, Bronfen traces the depiction of the Freudian Uncanny in these films.
 Her main thesis is that a "knowledge of the uncanniness of existence" remains visible in these movies despite their attempts of making sense of reality by giving the viewers a metaphorical home in the cinematic world.

 In Specters of War (2012), Bronfen analyses how Hollywood cinema and American television come to terms with US military history.
 From the "unfinished business" of civil war in Gone with the Wind and Gangs of New York to the "choreography of battle" in Saving Private Ryan and Band of Brothers, Bronfen investigates the parallels between military and cinematic spectacle.